-In a city chockablock with museums, one of the smallest and most unusual is home to about 50 mechanical player pianos and almost 20,000 punched rolls of music.
+In a city chock-a-block with museums, one of the smallest and most delightfully eccentric is home to about 50 mechanical player pianos and almost 20,000 punched rolls of music.
 Volunteers are on-hand to give you a personalised tour.

 The program scrolls were made of normal paper, punched with holes or slits to correspond to notes, much like early computer punch cards.
-Some composers took advantage of the new technology to design songs that could not be played with a mere ten fingers, creating unique pieces exclusive to the machines inexhaustible supply of virtual fingers.
+Some composers took advantage of the new technology to design songs that could not be played with a mere ten fingers, creating unique pieces exclusive to the machine’s inexhaustible supply of virtual fingers.
 Sadly, most of these compositions are rather unlistenable.

 Know Before You Go